Siem Reap travel guide - Rusty Compass

 Tuk tuks

-Tuk tuks are also a great way to get around both the Angkor temples and Siem Reap town.
+Tuk tuks are a great way to get around both the Angkor temples and Siem Reap town.
 Most tuk tuk drivers speak good English, are friendly and reliable.
 Avoid those that hassle too aggressively.

 Most hotels have a fleet of known tuk tuks that are usually reliable and accountable.
 Some hotels include a tuk tuk in their rates.

-A day at the temples will usually cost between US$12 and US$15.
+A day at the temples will usually cost between and US$15.
 A further charge may be levied for travel to more distant temples such as Banteay Srei, the Roluos Group and Tonle Sap Lake.

 Car hire